Shah Maroof Khushabi

-Makhdoom Shah Maroof Khushabi was a sufi, saint and preacher of Islamic of Qadiriyya Silsila.
+Makhdoom Shah Maroof Khushabi was a Sufi saint and preacher of the Qadiriyya Silsila order.
 He was the successor of Shah Mubarak Haqani (From Uch Sharif).
 He was a member of the Chishti Order (due to his father Shiekh Adam) and the Qadiriyya order (due to his spiritual leader Shah Mubarak Haqani).

 Early education and childhood

 Shah Maroof Khushabi was born in Pakpattan.
 His father's name was Shiekh Adam.
 He got his early education from his father Sheikh Adam.

 Parents and family background

 His family lineage goes to Fariduddin Ganjshakar, Ibrahim ibn Adham and Ameer ul Momineen Umar e Farooq.

 Allegiance to Shah Mubarak And Silsila e Qadriyya

 In 908 Hijri, Shah Mubarak Haqani came to the forest near Khushab.
 People heard that a friend of Allah has come to the jungle but they did not dare to go there.
 Shah Maroof also listened and went to his place.
 Shah Mubarak was in meditation when Shah Maroof arrived.
 Shah Mubarak warned him not to come but he approached nevertheless.
 He became unconscious when he came near to him.
 After 3 days he regained consciousness again.
 Shah Mubrakak was impressed by him.
 So he made him his successor, linking him to Silsila e Qadiria.